varabyte/kobweb/README.md

 }
 ```

+#### Static and dynamic siblings

+If you have a site that registers both static and dynamic segments at the same level, then a static match will always
+take precedence.

+For example, if you register routes `/a` and `/{else}`, then visiting `/a` will trigger the `/a` handler, while visiting
+anything else, such as `/b`, will trigger the `/{else}` handler.

 ## Public resources

 If you have a resource that you'd like to serve from your site, you handle this by placing it in your site's